 The purpose of taking all of these steps to achieve knowledge-centered support is, first and foremost, to give your customers the absolute best customer support experience possible.
 For that reason, a knowledge management system that integrates with your CRM and helpdesk or ticket tracking system is critical.

 This integration means that customer support reps have the information they need to solve customers’ problems as quickly and efficiently as possible.

 In addition to assessing the health of the content living in your knowledge management system, it’s important to review the performance of customer support agents.
-Where many team leaders make a mistake is how they evaluate performances; customer support teams moving towards knowledge centered support should not evaluate team members based on their individual knowledge.
+Where many team leaders make a mistake is in how they evaluate performances.
+Customer support teams moving towards knowledge-centered support should not evaluate team members based on their individual knowledge.
 They should evaluate team members based on the quality and quantity of what they contribute to communal company knowledge.

 If you find knowledge hoarding is an issue in your team, you may need to reassess your team’s structure.
 Make sure every team member has a clearly assigned role with evenly distributed responsibilities that promote collaboration.

 This leads us to our final step in the loop: leadership and communication.
-Keeping team members collaborating is ultimately the responsibility of the leadership team, and the best way to do this is to set goals.
+The leadership team is ultimately responsible for keeping team members collaborating, and the best way to do this is to set goals.

-Setting collaboration goals for your team members, like how many times a week they should post content, how often should they comment on others’ posts or ask questions, etc., provides your team with collaboration guidelines that will set them up for knowledge centered support success.
+Setting collaboration goals for your team members, like how many times a week they should post content, or how often they should comment on others’ posts, provides your team with collaboration guidelines that will set them up for knowledge-centered support success.
 Consider publishing a leaderboard to publicly acknowledge support team members who are consistently contributing and consuming content.

 And there you have it.
-The final four steps to achieving knowledge centered support nirvana.
-Don’t forget that the process is not linear; it’s a loop.
+The final four steps to achieving knowledge-centered support nirvana.
+Don’t forget that the process is not linear: it’s a loop.
 It’s never finished!
 As you continue to gain new knowledge and maintain that knowledge, your customers’ experience will continue to improve.
-Namaste!